scheeloong/scheeloong.github.io/_contents/02-research.md

 * Active Learning: Actively deciding what to learn, and which data to annotate, since human annotators are expensive.
 * Adaptive Submodularity: How do we mathematically model for diminishing returns?
 Useful for active learning and diversifying actions.
 * Exploration vs Exploitation: Trading off between exploration to learn for higher future rewards, or exploitation for current rewards.
 Multi-arm Bandit
+* Counterfactual Reasoning: How to estimate what would happen if we took action a instead of b from b's offline data.
 * Black-Box Learning: How do we learn to optimize a black-box function by querying arbitrary points.
 Bayesian Optimization
 * Preference Learning: Learning by comparison of what a user prefers instead of the usual independence of does the user like this single training data?
 Also known as Learning to Rank
 * Curriculum Learning: Creating a learning syllabus so that the model learns from easy to hard problems.